n1kito/Philosophers/README.md

     - A stack register is a computer central processor register whose purpose is to keep track of a call stack (usually shortened to _the stack_).
 - [Race conditions](https://stackoverflow.com/questions/34510/what-is-a-race-condition)
     - They occur when two or more threads can access shared data and they try to change it at the same time.
 Because the thread scheduling algorithm can swap between threads at any time, we don't know the order in which the threads will attempt to access the shared data.
 Therefore, the result of the change in data is dependent on the thread scheduling algorithm (i.e. both threads are "racing" to access/change the data).
-    - Problems often occur when one thraed does a "check then act" (`check` if the value is `X`, then `act` to do something that depends on the value being `X`) and another thread does something to the value in between the `check` and the `act`.
+    - Problems often occur when one thread does a "check then act" (`check` if the value is `X`, then `act` to do something that depends on the value being `X`) and another thread does something to the value in between the `check` and the `act`.
     - Race conditions can be avoided by employing some sort of locking mechanism before the code that accesses the shared resource:
     ```C
     - for ( int i = 0; i < 10000000; i++ )